ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ected now sliines on the stream;
+cted now sliines on the stream;
 &#x27;Tittht Slar-spangkd Banned I, long may it wave
 sv .kn Unit of tha fcsl. and the horns .l (lis biave:
 And where is that bar.d, who so vaunt ngly swore,